weaponsforge/serveraisertictac/README.md

 > [!IMPORTANT]
-> This repository a migration of an old code repository, re-uploaded for reference and hierarchical tracking.
+> This repository is a migration of an old code repository, re-uploaded for reference and hierarchical tracking.
 It may not work with the latest Meta (Facebook) Instant Games guidelines.
 It came from an extension repository created in **2018**.
+>
 > @weaponsforge<br>
 > 20250104